stakater/mto-docs/content/how-to-guides/integrating-vault.md

            - <object-id>
    ```

-   - **`owners.groups`** should be updated with the relevant Azure AD group IDs to enforce access control based on the users’ group memberships.
+   - **`owners.groups`** should be updated with the relevant Microsoft Entra ID group IDs to enforce access control based on the users’ group memberships.

    ![Group spec](../images/azuread-groupID.png)
 ## Conclusion

-By following these steps, you can successfully integrate Vault with Keycloak for OIDC authentication, using Azure AD group IDs for access control.
-This configuration allows for granular, group-based permissions while working with the limitations of Azure AD’s token output.
+By following these steps, you can successfully integrate Vault with Keycloak for OIDC authentication, using Microsoft Entra ID group IDs for access control.
+This configuration allows for granular, group-based permissions while working with the limitations of Microsoft Entra ID’s token output.